Anorexia Nervosa - Treatment Overview

 If you need more help

-anorexia have ups and downs over the years.
+Some people fully recover from anorexia.
+Many people with anorexia have ups and downs over the years.
 Try thinking of treatment as an ongoing process.

 When you need emergency care

 Being severely underweight can cause dehydration, starvation, and electrolyte imbalance, any of which can be life-threatening.

-who have severe medical problems.
+If anorexia causes life-threatening medical problems, you need urgent medical treatment.
+A hospital stay is needed for those who are seriously underweight or who have severe medical problems.
 This can include several weeks in the hospital followed by outpatient treatment to monitor your progress.
 Treatment includes:

+Treating starvation.
 This can include treating medical problems it has caused, such as dehydration, electrolyte imbalance, or heart problems.
 If you can't eat, you are given your nutrition in fluid form.